I flew from Phnom Pen to Ban Loeng to see the jungles.

 In other words, it was because of a big city that I got on a flight to a remote part of Cambodia in search of the jungles.

-What interested me above all was the way these ‘layer cake’ apartment blocks gave the urban landscape of Phnom Pen a regular, consistent pattern which was unmistakable evidence of someone having built a city with a vision – a plan – and this was absolutely exceptional for a city in a developing country where (Bangkok comes to mind here) the commercial buildings and apartment blocks come in all different sizes and shapes; where the urban skyline reflects the free market let loose, with all its capacity for chaos, ugliness, and crassness.
+In Phnom Pen’s apartment blocks I detected the aura of modernity, even though they were obviously old.
+The way in which these ‘layer cake’ apartment blocks gave the urban landscape of Phnom Pen a regular, consistent pattern was unmistakable evidence of someone having built a city with a vision – a plan – and this was absolutely exceptional for a city in a developing country where (Bangkok comes to mind here) the urban skyline reflects the free market let loose, with all its capacity for chaos, ugliness, and crassness.

 I wondered when these apartment blocks were built and by whom.

-A few searches at a local internet café turned up the outlines of a remarkable story, one which I wanted to know more about.
+A few searches at a local internet café turned up the outlines of a remarkable story.
+How could apartment blocks have a story?

 In the late 1950’s/early 1960’s, two men – Prince Norodom Sihanouk and a young Cambodian architect named Van Molyvann – set out to build a city like no other.
 From a sleepy provincial town of ramshackle wooden houses, a new city appeared.
 But there was more involved than the creation of new architectural forms which one day would establish Van Molyvann as a great architect.
 During the 1960’s, Phnom Pen became the scene of a cultural and intellectual flowering the likes of which has never been seen anywhere else in Asia; music, live theatre, writing, painting – flourished.
-Every account left to us by survivors who had witnessed those years tells the same story: Phnom Pen was one of the most remarkable cities on the planet.
-A bustling cosmopolitan city where many different cultures met and ideas flourished – this against the background of new apartment blocks built to accommodate the steady stream of people moving into Phnom Pen from the countryside.
+Every account left to us by survivors who had witnessed those years tells the same story: Phnom Pen was one of the most remarkable cities on the planet: a bustling cosmopolitan city where many different cultures met and ideas flourished.
+It was in this setting that apartment blocks which I saw and admired so many years later, were built.
+They expressed the spirit of a new nation creating a new identity after a century of French colonialism.

 The artists, actors, writers and intellectuals were the first to be executed.